 Free-franked mail sent from APO in Somalia

 Figure 2.
 Non-APO mail addressed to Somalia, even to U.S. military, had to go by way of normal international mail channels.
-But Somalia was dysfunctional when this cover was sent, and the cover was returned by the Swedish mail exchange bureau with the notation that there was no exchange with Somalia available.
+But Somalia was dysfunctional when this cover was sent, and the cover was returned by the Swedish mail exchange bureau with the

 Free franking from Somalia during the time that the United States military was on the ground there, from 1992 to 1994, was addressed in the Oct.
 5, 2010, U.S. Notes column.